Fast adaptive high-order integral equation methods for electromagnetic scattering from smooth perfect electric

 \subsection{Near and far field quadrature}

-Since the integral operators appearing in all of our representations are non-local, it is convenient to make use of a quadrature scheme that exploits the smoothness of the integrand when the integral is taken over some triangle $j$ (which we will call the {\em source} triangle) and the target point is triangle~$i$, with~$i \neq j$.
-Following the discussion in~\cite{fmm-quad}, we distinguish the {\em self-interaction} (when $i=j$), the near field (when $i\neq j$ but the triangles are adjacent or nearby), and the far field (when $i\neq j$ and the triangles are far apart).
+Since the integral operators appearing in all of our representations are non-local, it is convenient to make use of a quadrature scheme that exploits the smoothness of the integrand in various disjoint situations.
+If the integral is taken over some triangle~$j$ (which we will call the {\em source} triangle) and the target point is located on triangle~$i$, we have the following separate regimes: Following the discussion in~\cite{fmm-quad}, we distinguish the {\em self-interaction} (when $i=j$), the near field (when $i\neq j$ but the triangles are adjacent or nearby), and the far field (when $i\neq j$ and the triangles are far apart).
 For the far field interactions, we use the Vioreanu-Rokhlin quadrature described above (suitable for smooth functions) and for which the fast multipole method FMM \cite{MLFMM}, \cite{Plane_Wave_FMM} can be applied directly to the discrete sum to accelerate the computation.
 The self interaction is computed by a specialized high-order quadrature rule due to Bremer and Gimbutas \cite{Singular_spq_2}.

 The near interactions correspond to an integrand which is formally smooth but very sharply peaked at the target.
 These are, in some sense, the most cumbersome integrals to evaluate.
-For these, we rely on the method introduced in \cite{fmm-quad}, which uses adaptive quadrature on the source triangle $\Gamma_j$ with a carefully precomputed multiscale hierarchy of interpolants for the underlying density to reduce the cost.
+For these, we rely on the method introduced in \cite{fmm-quad}, which uses adaptive quadrature on the source triangle~$\Gamma_j$ with a carefully precomputed multiscale hierarchy of interpolants for the underlying density to reduce the cost.
 (Although the cost is linear in the total number of degrees of freedom, the accurate evaluation of near field quadratures is the most expensive step in quadrature generation.)